Company Reg. No. 23002/059/060

 Pro Tip: At higher altitudes, the cost of food and bottled water goes up due to limited transport and resources.
 To save money and reduce plastic waste, carry a portable water filter or purification tablets instead of buying bottled water.

-Being mindful of your impact helps you become a more responsible traveler.
+Being aware of your impact helps you become a more responsible traveller.
 Learn more about responsible and sustainable travel in Nepal.

 Guide and Porter Costs